chinchang/kushagra.dev/_posts/2014-01-20-build-git-learn-git.markdown

 	var commit = this.HEAD.commit,
 </code></pre>

 Everything works as before.
-To really see what we deduced in theory by calculating history of those 2 branches above, we need one final method on our `Git` class: **checkout**.
+To really verify what we deduced in theory by calculating history of those 2 branches above, we need one final method on our `Git` class: **checkout**.

-To begin with, to *checkout* means to switch branches.
+To begin with, consider *checkout* as switching branches.
 By default we are on *master* branch.
 If I do something like `repo.checkout('testing')`, I should jump to *testing* branch...provided it is already created.
 But if its not created already, a new branch with that name should be created.
 Lets write a test for this method.

 <pre ><code class="language-javascript">
 console.log('Git.checkout() test')